Water Department Hydrant Flushing Program

 When Will Flushing Be Done in My Neighborhood?

-Hydrant flushing typically begins in April each year and is on-going throughout the spring until all hydrants can be flushed.
+Hydrant flushing typically begins in April each year and is on-going throughout the spring until all hydrants can be flushed, however for 2020, the program has been pushed back several months due to the COVID-19 pandemic.
 Residents are encouraged to check for possible water discoloration prior to use.
 If the water is discolored, it can usually be remedied by running a cold water tap for 5-10 minutes or until the water clears.
 Postponing laundry until water is clear (usually no more than one day) is recommended.